Update

 —

-Important: You will, unfortunately, need to remove and re-install the drivers from time to time when your kernel version has minor updates
+Important: You may, unfortunately, need to remove and re-install the drivers from time to time when your kernel version has minor updates

 —